Hot Fuzz: Soundtrack

 The soundtrack album, Hot Fuzz: Music from the Motion Picture, was released on 19 February 2007 in the United Kingdom, and on 17 April 2007 in the United States and Canada.
 The UK release contains 22 tracks, and the North American release has 14.
-The film's score is by British composer David Arnold, who scored the James Bond film series from 1997 to 2008.
+The score is by the English film composer David Arnold, who scored the James Bond film series from 1997 to 2008.
 The soundtrack album's "Hot Fuzz Suite" is a compilation of excerpts from Arnold's score.
-According to the DVD commentary, the scenes where Nicholas Angel is at a convenience store, while leaving Sandford, and his return to the police station while arming for the final shootout (found in the track "Avenging Angel"), were scored by Robert Rodríguez, who did not see the rest of the film while writing the music.
+According to the DVD commentary, the scenes where Nicholas Angel is at a convenience store, while leaving Sandford, and his return to the police station while arming for the final shootout (found in the track "Avenging Angel"), were scored by Robert Rodriguez, who did not see the rest of the film while writing the music.

-Other music from the film is a mix of 1960s and 1970s British rock (the Kinks, T. Rex, the Move, Sweet, the Troggs, the Crazy World of Arthur Brown, Cozy Powell, Dire Straits), new wave (Adam Ant, XTC) and a Glaswegian indie band (the Fratellis).
+Other music is a mix of 1960s and 1970s British rock (the Kinks, T. Rex, the Move, Sweet, the Troggs, the Crazy World of Arthur Brown, Cozy Powell, Dire Straits), new wave (Adam Ant, XTC) and a Glaswegian indie band (the Fratellis).
 The soundtrack album features dialogue extracts by Pegg, Frost, and other cast members, mostly embedded in the music tracks.
-The song selection also includes some police-themed titles, including Supergrass' "Caught by the Fuzz" as well as "Here Come the Fuzz", which was specially composed for the film by Jon Spencer's Blues Explosion.
+The song selection also includes some police-themed titles, including Supergrass' "Caught by the Fuzz" as well as "Here Come the Fuzz", which was specially composed by the Jon Spencer Blues Explosion.